The Dream

 Thou art not thou.

-If mixture it of fear, shame, honour have;
+If it mixes fear, shame, honor have;

-Perchance as torches, which must ready be,
+Perchance like torches, which must be ready,

-Men light and put out, so thou deal’st with me;
+Men light and put out, so thou dealst with me;

 Will dream that hope again, but else would die.